 How to make fudgy, soft, moist brownies using olive oil!
 A healthy spin on your regular chocolatey brownies, but 10 times better.
 They’re paleo, gluten-free, diary-free, can be made vegan, and naturally sweetened!

-Now, not all olive oils are created equal.
+Keep in mind that not all olive oils are created equal, either.
 A quality organic extra virgin olive oil is essential to give the richest flavour and texture to these brownies.

 Before we get started in learning how to make these delicious fudgy brownies – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!